gonzalezrostani/academic-web-Vale/content/authors/admin/_index.md

 <div class="about-section">
   I am an Assistant Professor in the Department of Political Science and International Relations at the
   <a href="https://dornsife.usc.edu/poir/" target="_blank" rel="noopener">University of Southern California</a>
-  and an inaugural Fellow of OpenAI’s
+  and a Fellow of OpenAI’s
   <a href="https://openai.com/economic-research-exchange/" target="_blank" rel="noopener"><i>Economic Research Exchange</i></a>
   (2026–2027).
 I study the political economy of technological change: how globalization, automation, and AI reshape work, inequality, collective action, and democratic politics across advanced economies and the Global South.
 </div>